bmgskeeball/BMGSkeeball/README.md

 #### SOLO CHAMPIONSHIP
 - 4 frames (36 balls)
-- To be eligible for solo championship tournament, must bowl singles in two of 6 regular season matches during season.
+- To be eligible for solo championship tournament, must bowl in at least one of the regular season weeks.

+#### ROOKIE LEAGUE CHAMPIONSHIP
+- For anyone who shows up during championship week.
+- A head-to-head event for individuals, seeded randomly.